 Geographically, North America dominated the global biobanks market in 2020.
 However, due to a growth in healthcare investments, the processing of largescale databases and installations is propelling market expansion in this region.
 With rising healthcare expenditures, the United States market has the largest share in this regional market.
 In addition, the market’s demand is projected to be fuelled by increased disposable income in metropolitan regions.

 The inclination in the North American market for a biopreservation system is owing to an increase in demand for tissue banking, stem cell banking, and umbilical cord banking.
-In addition, the pharmaceutical industry’s low productivity rate in terms of new drug approvals is a major driver for the North American biobanks market.
+In addition, the pharmaceutical industry’s low productivity rate in new drug approvals is a major driver for the North American biobanks market.

 Biobanks are useful not just for genetic illness therapies but also for medical research into rare genetic disorders.
 Other factors, such as the increased prevalence of chronic diseases and rising healthcare spending, will likely propel the market forward throughout the forecast period.
 Furthermore, with technological developments and the increasing usage of automated storage systems, automated alarm monitoring devices are in high demand, which is projected to drive market expansion.